Through our Outreach work,

 in the back of Church beginning the first Sunday in Advent.

-Members of Saint Peter's Youth organize a drive in
+Members of St. Peter's Youth organize a drive in

 November and deliver baskets of food containing all of the components